Interpreting and Improving Attention From the Perspective of Large Kernel Convolution

-\textbf{Experimental Setting.} In our experimental setup, we conducted extensive image classification experiments on four prominent datasets: CIFAR-10, CIFAR-100, SVHN, and Tiny-ImageNet.
+In our experimental setup, we conduct extensive image classification experiments on four prominent datasets: CIFAR-10, CIFAR-100, SVHN, and Tiny-ImageNet.
 All four datasets are characterized by low resolution, with image sizes of \textit{32} for CIFAR-10, CIFAR-100, and SVHN, and \textit{64} for Tiny-ImageNet.
-The training regime was consistently maintained across all experiments, conducted on a single RTX 2080ti GPU.
-The training spanned \textit{100} epochs, employing \textit{4} data loading workers, a batch size of \textit{128}.
+The training regime is consistently maintained across all experiments, conducted on a single RTX 2080ti GPU.
+The training spans \textit{100} epochs, employing \textit{4} data loading workers, and a batch size of \textit{128}.
 For optimizer, we choose AdamW~\cite{kingma2014adam}.
-The default learning rate was set to \textit{0.001}, with a weight decay of \textit{0.05}.
-We utilized cosine annealing with a warm-up period of \textit{10} epochs.
-During the training phase, we employed Stochastic Depth~\cite{huang2016deep}, Label Smoothing~\cite{szegedy2016rethinking}, and Random Erasing~\cite{zhong2020random} with a probability of \textit{0.25}, a maximum erasing area of \textit{0.4}, and an aspect of erasing area of \textit{0.3} as regularization strategies to enhance the robustness and generalization capabilities of our model.
-Regarding data augmentation, we employed various techniques.
-Specifically, we applied RandomHorizontalFlip, RandomCrop~\cite{zagoruyko2016wide}, Mixup~\cite{zhang2017mixup}, and Cutmix~\cite{yun2019cutmix}.
-Additionally, we incorporated Autoaugmentation~\cite{cubuk2019autoaugment}, utilizing the CIFAR10 Policy for CIFAR-10 and CIFAR-100, the SVHN Policy for SVHN, and the ImageNet Policy for Tiny-ImageNet.\\
+The default learning rate is set to \textit{0.001}, with a weight decay of \textit{0.05}.
+We utilize cosine annealing with a warm-up period of \textit{10} epochs.
+During the training phase, we employ Stochastic Depth~\cite{huang2016deep}, Label Smoothing~\cite{szegedy2016rethinking}, and Random Erasing~\cite{zhong2020random} with a probability of \textit{0.25}, a maximum erasing area of \textit{0.4}, and an aspect of erasing area of \textit{0.3} as regularization strategies to enhance the robustness and generalization capabilities of our model.
+Regarding data augmentation, we employ various techniques.
+Specifically, we apply RandomHorizontalFlip, RandomCrop~\cite{zagoruyko2016wide}, Mixup~\cite{zhang2017mixup}, and Cutmix~\cite{yun2019cutmix}.
+Additionally, we incorporate Autoaugmentation~\cite{cubuk2019autoaugment}, utilizing the CIFAR10 Policy for CIFAR-10 and CIFAR-100, the SVHN Policy for SVHN, and the ImageNet Policy for Tiny-ImageNet.\\